elightup/slim-seo-docs/docs/slim-seo/03-meta-description-tag.md

 Note that WordPress doesn't support excerpt for pages.
 Slim SEO fixes this by adding excerpt to pages, so you can enter custom excerpt for pages.

 - For homepage, if you set it as a static page, then the plugin treats it like a normal page.
 - For categories, post tags or custom taxonomies, their description will be used as meta description.
+Edit these by visiting the post type of your choice and selecting your desired taxonomy.
+The Slim SEO metabox is found at the bottom of the page.
+Example: Posts > Categories/Tags, Products > Categories/Tags.

 The meta description will be normalized by stripping all the HTML tags, white spaces.